PowerCommunity/Hack4Good/README.md

 To find out more about HAck4Good, you can visit us on the Virtual Events Hub Here: https://www.virtualeventshub.com/hack4good-mbas

 Please feel free to use these solutions for AWESOME :)

+If you are interested in trying these hout, take out a Power APLtform / Dynamics 365 trial by following the video instructions below and import the solution files.

+How to take out a trial : https://www.youtube.com/watch?v=lfGtjcxeKj4